The Return of Swamp Thing: Production

 Jim Wynorski said he became involved in the film when friends recommended him to Benjamin Melniker and Michael Uslan.
-They asked him what he thought of the 1982 Swamp Thing and Wynorski "thought it was very stately and well shot" but that it needed "more action" a new suit "and add some kid elements."
+They asked him what he thought of the 1982 Swamp Thing and Wynorski "thought it was very stately and well shot" but that it needed "more action," a new suit, and add some kid elements."
 The producers were receptive to his ideas and hired the director.

-In a 2018 interview, director Jim Wynorski recalled that he wanted Louis Jourdan to refer to the character of Miss Poinsettia as "Points".
-Jourdan refused because he knew that the character's nickname was a sexual-innuendo referring to her breasts.
+In a 2018 interview, Wynorski recalled that he wanted Louis Jourdan to refer to Monique Gabrielle's character of Miss Poinsettia as "Points".
+Jourdan refused because he knew that the character's nickname was a sexual innuendo referring to her breasts.
 Wynorski then asked Jourdan, "Weren't you just in a movie called Octopussy?"
 Jourdan refused to speak to Wynorski for much of the shoot afterward.

-In 2008, Dick Durock told Bullz-Eye.com that the suit made filming difficult: "I hated the thought of having to go through the whole thing of wearing 50, 60, 70 pounds of weight in the summertime in Savannah, Georgia, but the money was there, and it's a job".

-According to BPA, Locklear had a hard time working with the guy who played Swamp Thing in his human form: "The model was full of himself and really rubbed Heather the wrong way.
+In 2008, Dick Durock told Bullz-Eye.com that the Swamp Thing suit made filming difficult: "I hated the thought of having to go through the whole thing of wearing 50, 60, 70 pounds of weight in the summertime in Savannah, Georgia, but the money was there, and it's a job".
+According to BPA, Heather Locklear had a hard time working with the actor who played Swamp Thing in his human form during a dream sequence: "The model was full of himself and really rubbed Heather the wrong way.
 As soon as the model's scene was done, he was asked to leave the set".

 Release

 Home media

 RCA/Columbia Pictures Home Video released the film in 1989 on VHS.

-The film was issued on DVD by Image Entertainment, with a commentary by Wynorski which suggests that some of the film's humor was not as intentional as it seems and that Wynorski had a degree of contempt for the material.
-The DVD also includes two environmental public service announcements for television recorded with Durock in character and the two children featured in the film.
+The film was issued on DVD by Image Entertainment, with a commentary by Wynorski, which suggests that some of the film's humor was not as intentional as it seems and that Wynorski had a degree of contempt for the material.
+The DVD also includes two environmental public service announcements for television, recorded with Durock in character and the two children featured in the film, Omar (RonReaco Lee) and Darryl (Daniel Emery Taylor).
 The PSAs aired in certain markets in 1989.
 Warner Bros. re-released the film in April 2008 on DVD.
 A Blu-ray edition was released by the British label Screenbound Pictures in May 2017.

-MVD Entertainment Group released the film on Blu-ray/DVD combo pack May 8, 2018, as part of their MVD Rewind Collection line.
-The DVD extras were ported over along with a new commentary track and interviews with Jim Wynorski, composer Chuck Cirino, and editor Leslie Rosenthal, an interview with executive of Lightyear Entertainment Arnie Holland, plus a remastered 2K HD transfer.
+MVD Entertainment Group released the film on Blu-ray/DVD combo pack on May 8, 2018, as part of their MVD Rewind Collection line.
+The DVD extras were ported over along with a new commentary track and interviews with Jim Wynorski, composer Chuck Cirino and editor Leslie Rosenthal, an interview with executive of Lightyear Entertainment Arnie Holland, plus a remastered 2K HD transfer.
 An Ultra HD Blu-ray edition of the film was released on February 7, 2023.